mozilla/chatspaces/README.md

 ### Current development stage

-* Adding in v.1 features and design/interface iterations
+* Adding in v.1 features and design/interface iterations for MWC (Mobile World Congress)

 ### Features for v.1 (No new features will be added/discussed until post-MWC)